Tebs-Lab/intro-to-deep-learning/06-deep-reinforcement-learning/readme.md

 ## Important Dependencies Note:

+> Current release does not have RL labs up to date with TensorFlow 2, and I have been made aware there are additional difficulties installing box2d on OSX after Catalina...
+We're working on it.

 To run the code in this section, additional dependencies are required.
 See the [main readme](/readme.md) for installation instructions under the heading "Note: Dev Dependencies for Reinforcement Learning Sections"

 ## Deep Reinforcement Learning: